1976 - 77

 Julie Oki was captain of the volleyball team, which also was led by Luann Holdener, Kathy Shelton, Patrice Purcell, Stephanie Romero, Roxanne Larrabee, Patricia Harte, Kelly Madsen, Jackie Moore, Mary Hadley, Carol Timper, Katie Fagan, Sherianne Stephens and Therese Corbett.
 Patricia Bettin was the coach.

 Representing Judge on the golf team were Jimmy Weeks, Matt Bolam, Bill Keating, Will Hadley, Anthony Sheeran, Kevin Minear, John Tabish and Craig Freshour.
-Their coach was John McGean.
+The Bulldogs came in third at the 3-A state tournament, shooting a cumulative 323.
+That was just nine strokes behind American Fork’s winning 314.
+The golf coach was John McGean.

 STATE CHAMPION – Setting two state records, Twila Bridgewater personally lifted the girls swimming team to fifth place in the Utah State High School Swimming Championships at the University of Utah.
+The Bulldogs finished with 160 points; East won with 335.5.
 Bridgewater collected her first state title – and record time – in the 100 breaststroke, completing that race in 1:11.03.
-She then duplicated her results with a record-setting 1:03.34 in the 100 butterfly.
-The Judge girls finished with 160 points.
-East won with 335.5.
+She then duplicated her results with a record-setting 1:03.2 in the 100 butterfly.
 Fr.
-Richard Blenner coached the team, which also included Cricket McHugh, Kathy Wurster, Betsy McHugh and Diana Kimball.
+Richard Blenner’s squad also received points at state from Kathy Wurster, who finished third in the 100 backstroke and fourth in the 200 individual medley; Valeric Harris, who was third in the 50 freestyle; and the 200 medley relay team, which finished second.
+The team also included Cricket McHugh, Betsy McHugh and Diana Kimball.

 Fr.
-Richard Blenner also coached the boys swimming team, which was led by diver Dennis Wurster and swimmers Jim Dunne and Don Sheeran.
+Richard Blenner also coached the boys swimming team, which placed 20th at the 3-A state meet with 14 points; Cyprus won with 337.
+The Bulldogs were led by Dennis Wurster, who finished fifth in the springboard diving competition.
+The squad also featured Jim Dunne and Don Sheeran.

 The boys basketball team went to state – the eighth straight trip for Coach Jim Yerkovich – led by Kevin Brady, Anthony Sheeran, Ray Madsen, Dave Heaton and Steve Pino.
 Salt Lake Tribune sports writer Roger Graves wrote a Sunday feature story on Yerkovich and his towel, “a companion which has absorbed the ecstasy of triumph and the agony of defeat with the Judge Memorial basketball coach.”
 Yerkovich explained the origins of their attachment.
 “I used to always pick up a towel from the bench when I’d get nervous during a game.
 It got to the point that everyone knew I was going to do it.
 So Mrs. [Marjorie] Pierce, had her daughter Gail make me three special towels” – one a victory towel with red and gold persons on it, a neutral towel and a third towel with frowning faces for losses.
 “I’ve only used the victory towel,” Yerkovich said.
 “The other two have been in my drawer at home for the last seven years.”
 Yerkovich and assistant coach Sonny Tangaro oversaw a squad that also included Andy Mates, Doug Vierra, Jim Lytle, Tony Kitterer, Scott Barney, Ryan Stark and Steve Bills.